wwu-pi/tutorials/lectures/acse/010_setting_up_environment_with_docker.md

    * Mac (2010+) with macOS 10.10.3 Yosemite or newer: [Docker for Mac](https://www.docker.com/docker-mac)
    * Older Mac versions: [Docker Toolbox](https://www.docker.com/products/docker-toolbox)

+1. For Windows users with Docker Toolbox, you additionally need to establish a file system connection to the docker machine.
+Therefore:
+  1. In your file system, create a folder, e.g. `C:\ACSE\dockerShared`.
+  1. Open VirtualBox, select the "default" machine, click on **Change**.
+  1. In the "Shared directory" tab, add a new entry that points to the local folder you just created and give it the name `/dockerShared`.
+Also, **activate** the checkboxes for automatic mounting and persistent creation.
+  1. Close all dialogues with **OK**.

-2. To verify your installation, start a docker command line and run ``docker version`` which should output some information.
+1. To verify your installation, start a docker command line and run ``docker version`` which should output some information.
 <br><small>For windows users: An annoying message "Unable to use system certificate pool: crypto/x509: system root pool is not available on Windows" might appear frequently.
 Nothing to worry, it's a [known issue](https://github.com/docker/docker/issues/30450) but not yet fixed and should have no impact on running docker.</small>

-3. You can continue with the Docker tutorial starting from [Step 3](https://docs.docker.com/engine/getstarted/step_one/#step-3-verify-your-installation) to get some insights in how to handle Docker and learn about containers, Docker Hub and so on.
+1. You can continue with the Docker tutorial starting from [Step 3](https://docs.docker.com/engine/getstarted/step_one/#step-3-verify-your-installation) to get some insights in how to handle Docker and learn about containers, Docker Hub and so on.
 However, necessary commands will also be provided on the exercise sheets.

 ## <a id="jbosstools" name="jbosstools"></a>Installing JBoss Tools for Eclipse